Sport in Paraguay: Football

-Las Leones de Encarnacion, from the south of the country, competed in Primera until 2009 when they switched to compete in the URNE championship of Northern Argentina.
-Encarnacion is a riverside city opposite the Argentinian city of Posadas.
-Las Leones often fielded a strong team in Primera, but they are closer to the Posadas, Corrientes and Resistencia, than to Asunción (a 5-hour bus trip).
-While strong at home they often struggled to field a competitive team when traveling to Asunción every second week for Primera.
-They have since won the URNE championship.

-Since 2010 there has been strong growth in both women's rugby and rugby outside of and in the outskirts of Asunción.
-Traditionally teams such as Ciudad del Este and Coronel Oviedo played only occasionally, or fielded 1 team in Intermedia or Primera where they often struggled.
-In 2010 a separate "Campeonato del Interior" was established, in which developing clubs from the countryside played.
-Teams include Santani, Coronel Oviedo, Villarica, Ciudad del Este and Presidente Franco.

-All Primera teams are now obliged to field a women's team.
-The women play 7-a-side rugby with mini 7 a side championships held every couple of weeks.

-From 2013 a separate Campeonato Metropolitano (Metropolitan Championship) was also established, for new developing teams from Asunción which could not yet compete in Primera.
-Teams are (Capiatá Rugby Club), Villeta Rugby Club, Mariano Roque Alonso RC, Ñemby Rugby, Mangoré (San Juan Bautista Misiones), Club Deportivo de Puerto Sajonia, Jararas FCM-UNA Rugby.

 Basketball

 Basketball in Paraguay dates back to 1936, when no governing body existed, and the sport was governed by the Paraguayan Sports Association.
 The Paraguayan Basketball Federation (PBF, Confederación Paraguaya de Basket) was formed as the governing body in 1947, the same year it joined the International Basketball Federation (FIBA).
 The PBF organizes both the National League (for teams outside of Asunción) and the Metropolitan League (for teams from Asunción), and runs the Paraguay national basketball team.
 The best achievements by the national team were their two second-place finishes in the South American Basketball Championship in 1955 and 1960.

 Athletics

 Athletics in Paraguay is managed by the Federación Paraguaya de Atletismo.
 The sport is mainly practiced in the throwing modalities.

 Golf

 Carlos Franco won four PGA Tour tournaments, and was the 1999 PGA Tour Rookie of the Year after finishing sixth at the 1999 Masters Tournament.
 Fabrizio Zanotti has won two European Tour tournaments, and earned the gold medal at the 2019 Pan American Games.
 Julieta Granada and Celeste Troche won the Women's World Cup of Golf in 2007.
 Granada has also claimed one win and six runner-up finishes at the LPGA Tour, and finished fifth at the 2014 Women's British Open.